lunardao/dao/README.md

 ### Voting

 LIP (LunarDAO Improvement Proposal) is the basis of governance in LunarDAO.
 Anyone can share and discuss proposals on the [forum](forum.lunardao.net).
 Only Squad members can submit and vote on proposals.
 In LIP-0001 there is a template and further information on the expected content and process.
-Voting should be announced at least 7 days ahead of time and voting shall be open for 72h.
+It is preferred that voting is announced a week ahead, though initially decisions will need to be made faster and the time will likely be shortened.
+Voting is open for 72h.
 The proposal is approved if 50% + 1 $VOX vote yes, else it is rejected.
 It can also be rejected if Sentinels deem the proposal to be malicious.
-Voting is followed by the Grace period, during which squad members can ragequit should they disagree with the result of the voting.
+Voting is followed by the Grace period of 72h, during which squad members can ragequit should they disagree with the result of the voting.

 ### Minimum retention